jumogehn/vimrc/README.md

 This means that the original author of this script is uncertain.

-So the license is uncertain but I preffer BSD.
+So the license is uncertain but I prefer BSD.

 Feedback is highly welcomed.